kumargeek/JavaScript30_Projects/README.md

-this repo contains all the projects done by me after learning from JavaScript30.com :)
+this repo contains all the projects done by me after learning them from JavaScript30.com :)